 This course provides an opportunity to integrate concepts of evidence-based maternity and women's health nursing care for the woman from menarche through post-menopause, including care of the perioperative patient.
 Emphasis will be placed on utilizing a variety of nursing roles in the provision of care to promote or restore optimal health in the childbearing family across cultures.
 This course is a combination of theory and practicum experiences.
 This course meets both first and second half of each semester.
-Theory, two hours per week; practicum, twelve hours per week, 84 hours per rotation for a half semester.
-Students may take Nurs 310 and Psy 230 either prior to enrollment in or concurrently with the class.
+Theory, 14 hours; practicum, 84 hours per rotation for a half semester.
+Students may take Nurs 242, Nurs 310 and Psy 230 either prior to enrollment in or concurrently with the class.

-Psy 230 with a grade of C or better Corequisites: Nurs 310, Psy 230
+Prerequisites: Declared nursing major, Nurs 310 with a grade of C or better, Psy 230 with a grade of

+Corequisites: Nurs 310, Psy 230